 The California mechanics lien law requires you to deliver a copy of your mechanics lien to the property owner…and to deliver it FAST.
-As a matter of fact, you must send it out for delivery before filing your lien, and attach proof of that delivery with the lien you’re filing.
+As a matter of fact, you must send it out for delivery before filing your lien and attach a proof of service affidavit with the lien you’re filing.

-So for this step, simply make a copy of your fully completed and signed mechanics lien, and put it in the mail addressed to the property owner!
-You must send this to the owner by US Regular Certified Mail.
-You can mail it with “Return Receipt Requested,” but this is not required.
+So for this step, simply make a copy of the fully completed and signed mechanics lien, and put it in the mail addressed to the property owner!
+You must send this to the owner by US Regular Certified Mail, or first-class mail.
+You can send it with “Return Receipt Requested,” but this is not required.

 Further, according to the laws, the affidavit must also list out “the name and address of the person(s)…upon whom the copy of the claim of mechanics lien was served, and, if appropriate, the title or capacity in which he or she was served.”
 You can send the lien to the property owner(s) addressed to the owner’s residence or place of business address or at the address shown by the building permit on file for the work.

 This affidavit must be signed by you (or, whoever performed the mailing).

 Attach this affidavit of delivery and the proof of mailing with your mechanic’s lien form.
 You don’t need to wait for the mailing to get actually delivered.
 Once you put it in the mail, you’re ready to move forward to Step 3: Filing your lien.

 Step 3: File the Lien with the County Recording Office